DL4Compression/Semantic_Segmentation_of_Driving_Videos_on_Learning_based_Image_Compression/README.md

 In the case of the segmentation model, dice coefficient values for the baselines and $net_{seg,D}(·)$, which is trained using compressed representations, are reported in Table I. The results indicate that $net_{seg,D}(·)$ performs similarly to BL 3 and BL 4 in terms of dice coefficient.
 This suggests that the compressed representations produced by $net_C(·)$ contain significant semantic information that can be leveraged for other image analysis tasks, even though $net_C(·)$ was not explicitly trained for this purpose.
 Further, it can be observed that increasing the value of d, which results in a deeper network and higher compression factor, results in poorer reconstruction from the compressed representation owing to loss of information.

 ## Executing the Code
+For the compression module, execute the train.py file for training of the model, and infer_and_save.py for inference and saving the latent vectors.
+The parameters needs to be passed as arguements for these codes which are well commented.
+An example to show how to rub the inference code is
+>  python < location of infer_and_save.py> -m < location of weights> --inferdata < location of the data for inference> --gpu --with_aac -l -d --out_latent < location to save latent vectors> --out_decom < location to save decompressed outputs>

+For the execution of the segmentation module, run the train_dual_seg_r_50.sh file for training and the infer.sh file for the inference.
+They contain the argguements that need to be passed for the train.py and infer_and_save.py files which are actually the programs for training and inference of the model.
+An example to show how to run the training and inference code is
+> sh < location of train_dual_seg_r_50.sh>

+> sh < location of infer.sh>

 ## Pre-trained Models
 Pretrained models for inference are available [here](http://kliv.iitkgp.ac.in/projects/miriad/model_weights/dl4c/model_weights.zip).